dweekly/docs/pages/apps/mac-os.md

 #### Properties

-**canonicalIdentifier**: This is the unique identifier for content that will help Branch de-dupe across many instances of the same thing.
+<notranslate>**canonicalIdentifier**</notranslate>: This is the unique identifier for content that will help Branch de-dupe across many instances of the same thing.
 If you have a website with pathing, feel free to use that.
 Or if you have database identifiers for entities, use those.

-**title**: This is the name for the content and will automatically be used for the OG tags.
+<notranslate>**title**</notranslate>: This is the name for the content and will automatically be used for the OG tags.
 It will insert `$og_title` into the data dictionary of any link created.

-**contentDescription**: This is the description for the content and will automatically be used for the OG tags.
+<notranslate>**contentDescription**</notranslate>: This is the description for the content and will automatically be used for the OG tags.
 It will insert `$og_description` into the data dictionary of any link created.

-**imageUrl**: This is the image URL for the content and will automatically be used for the OG tags.
+<notranslate>**imageUrl**</notranslate>: This is the image URL for the content and will automatically be used for the OG tags.
 It will insert `$og_image_url` into the data dictionary of any link created.

-**keywords**: Key words that describe the object.
+<notranslate>**keywords**</notranslate>: Key words that describe the object.
 These are used for Spotlight search and web scraping so that users can find your content.

-**locallyIndex**: If set to true, Branch will index this content on Spotlight on the user's phone.
+<notranslate>**locallyIndex**</notranslate>: If set to true, Branch will index this content on Spotlight on the user's phone.

-**publiclyIndex**: If set to true, Branch will index this content on Google, Branch, etc.
+<notranslate>**publiclyIndex**</notranslate>: If set to true, Branch will index this content on Google, Branch, etc.

-**expirationDate**: The date when the content will not longer be available or valid.
+<notranslate>**expirationDate**</notranslate>: The date when the content will not longer be available or valid.
 Currently, this is only used for Spotlight indexing but will be used by Branch in the future.

-**contentMetadata**: Details that further describe your content.
+<notranslate>**contentMetadata**</notranslate>: Details that further describe your content.
 Set the properties of this sub-object depending on the type of content that is relevant to your content:

 #### BranchUniversalObject.contentMetadata